AI for Aircraft Readiness for the U.S. Department of Defense

-To address these issues the USAF implemented C3 AI Readiness, an AI-based solution to effectively predict subsystem failure, identify necessary spare parts, and proactively highlight opportunities to increase mission capability.
-For the initial project, C3 and the USAF worked to aggregate 7–10 years of operational data from 10–12 sources and then applied AI to identify when aircraft subsystems would fail.
+To address these issues, the USAF implemented C3 AI Readiness, an AI-based solution to effectively predict subsystem failure, identify necessary spare parts, and proactively highlight opportunities to increase mission capability.
+For the initial project, C3.ai and the USAF worked to aggregate 7 to 10 years of operational data from 10 to 12 sources and then applied AI to identify when aircraft subsystems would fail.

-The first phase, focused on performing a comprehensive Mean-Time-Between-Failure (MTBF) analysis across all aircraft components to characterize aircraft component lifecycle performance, and to pinpoint the subsystems that would benefit the most from artificial intelligence classifiers.
+The first phase, focused on performing a comprehensive mean-time-between-failure (MTBF) analysis across all aircraft components to characterize aircraft component lifecycle performance, pinpoint the subsystems that would benefit most from artificial intelligence classifiers.
 During the second phase, the teams developed 440,000 machine learning algorithms and state-of-the-art NLP analytics and trained 30 classifiers to calculate the probability of failure on high-priority subsystems.

 Using the C3 AI Readiness application, USAF maintenance and logistics staff are able to:

 - Identify high-risk aircraft subsystems before they fail

 - Isolate potential failure root cause and provide AI-informed technical actions

 - Leverage AI predictive supply chain and maintenance recommendations to ensure part inventory adequacy